Home » Appetizer Recipes » Virginia White Sauce (Salsa)

 • In a medium bowl or large measuring cup, mix together the spices.

-• Finally, whisk in the Miracle Whip.
+• Finally, whisk in the Miracle Whip (or mayonnaise, if using).

 • Cover with plastic wrap and put into the refrigerator for at least 48 hours.
 This is very important to give the flavors time to marry together.
 It won’t taste the same if you don’t give it time to chill.